michaelkc/michaelkc.github.io/_posts/2024-10-05-interesting-stuff-i-found.markdown

 We encountered a weird bug with Chrome/Edge 130, where F12 tools would crash the tab of one of our Blazor apps.
 I managed to boil it down to a very small repro, hope the Chromium guys and girls can get it fixed

 [https://issues.chromium.org/issues/376084069](https://issues.chromium.org/issues/376084069)

+### oauth.dev
+[oauth2.dev](https://oauth2.dev) [sounds useful](https://www.linkedin.com/posts/andy-barlow_openidconnect-oauth2-iam-ugcPost-7256735933448777728-1cUy/), but there is currently an issue with the site cert which prevents it from working.
+I hope Andy gets it fixed, as a hobby project I guess other things tend to take priority :-)